-In some cases, live-trapped individuals are moved to zoos, where they become part of a captive breeding program aimed at boosting the species' health and numbers.
+Some live-trapped individuals are moved to zoos, where they become part of a conservation breeding program aimed at boosting the species' health and numbers.
 Zoo-bred New England cottontails have been introduced to habitat throughout the species' range.

 The scientists also collect rabbit pellets (droppings) in areas of likely habitat, and send them to laboratories, where their DNA can be extracted and evaluated to see whether the pellets came from New England cottontails, eastern cottontails, or snowshoe hares, which are also native to the region.